 In April 2015, EPA published a rule to name five refrigerants acceptable substitutes to ozone-depleting HCFCs in compliance with the agency’s Significant New Alternatives Policy (SNAP) program.
 The substitutes are to be used in several end uses, including household and stand-alone commercial refrigerators, vending machines, and room air conditioning units, subject to use conditions.
 The substitutes (ethane, isobutane, propane, HFC-32, and R-441A) are legal to use in new appliances, and are exempt from the Clean Air Act Section 608’s prohibition on venting, release, or disposal.

-In July 2015, also under the Significant New Alternatives Policy program, EPA made changes to the listing for certain HFCs used in aerosols, refrigeration and air conditioning, and foam blowing.
-The rule also changed the status from “acceptable” to “unacceptable” for certain HFCs being phased out under the Montreal Protocol and Clean Air Act.
+In July 2015, also under the Significant New Alternatives Policy program, EPA made changes to the listing for certain HFCs used in aerosols, refrigeration and air conditioning, and foam blowing, and prohibited the use of HFCs that are powerful greenhouse gases as replacements for ozone-depleting substances.

 In December 2016, among other things, EPA listed certain substances as acceptable in refrigeration, air conditioning, and fire suppression; listed several substances as unacceptable in certain end uses in refrigeration and air conditioning; and changed the listing status for certain substances that had been listed as acceptable in refrigeration, air conditioning, and foam blowing.

 |Litigation: On August 8, 2017, the D.C.
 Circuit Court of Appeals ruled that EPA lacked authority to issue the July 2015 rule prohibiting the use of HFCs that are powerful greenhouse gases as replacements for ozone-depleting substances.
 See Mexichem Fluor, Inc. v.
 EPA, 866 F.3d 451.|